Vladilen/ydb/ydb/docs/en/core/reference/configuration/index.md

 If needed, both the minimum and maximum thresholds should be overridden; otherwise, any missing threshold will have a default value.

+The percentage limit for the compaction cache component is specified as a fraction of the shared cache, not of the total soft memory limit.

 Example of the `memory_controller_config` section with specified shared cache limits:

 ```yaml